GeoTIFF/georaster/README.md

 # load [cloud optimized geotiff](https://www.cogeo.org/)
 This option allows you to basically load the pixels only when you need them versus the other options that require you to load the whole image into memory.
+It will also attempt to automatically discover any available overview files.

 *where to clip*